 If you’re looking for a different use for all those fresh strawberries you’ve picked (or picked up at the store) you can end your search right here.
 These Strawberries and Cream Scones are the PERFECT twist on a strawberry classic.
 And a twist to the classic scone, I might add.

 I don’t know if you know anything about the classic strawberries and cream dish but it’s rather unappealing to me.
 Basically, it’s a bowl of sliced strawberries in a pool of cream.
 With some sugar.
-So by calling these strawberries and cream scones, I’m using a rather loose reference to the classic.
+So by calling these gluten free strawberries and cream scones, I’m using a rather loose reference to the classic.
 The scones have strawberries and some cream in the glaze – Boom.
 Strawberries and Cream Scones, naturally.
 And that, my friends, is what’s so much fun about cooking and baking.
 You can put a spin on anything and create whatever your little heart desires.

 They add such a fun twist to breakfast.
 First of all, scones are so easy to make.
 And they’re so versatile.
 You can really make any kind of scone you want.
 Sweet ones, savory ones, plain ones, chocolate ones, any kind of fruit… You can Bubba Gump those scones and make 100 different kinds.

 - If your dough is too dry and there’s flour that isn’t incorporating well, add a few drops of milk.
 But literally just a few drops at a time.
 The dough will go from too dry to too sticky in a flash.

-- If your dough is too sticky add a little bit more flour.
+- If your dough is too sticky, add a little bit more flour.
 Only add a tiny bit at a time so you don’t make it too dry!